Blue Line (Delhi Metro): Future extension

-"Delhi Blue Line Metro: Yamuna Bank to Loni": From the existing Yamuna Bank metro station, the Blue Line Metro will be extended 12 km to the Loni on Delhi-Ghaziabad border in Phase-V.
+Yamuna Bank to Loni: from the existing Yamuna Bank metro station, the Blue Line Metro will be extended 12 km upwards to Loni on the Delhi-Ghaziabad border in Phase-V.

-"Delhi Blue Line Metro: Dwarka sector 21 to Udyog Vihar": From the existing Dwarka Sector 21 metro station, the Blue Line Metro was planned to be extended by 11 Kilometres up to Udyog Vihar, Gurgaon, as part of the in the proposed 18 corridors under the phase 5 extension.
+Dwarka Sector 21 to Udyog Vihar: from the existing Dwarka Sector 21 metro station, the Blue Line Metro is planned to be extended by 11 kilometres to Udyog Vihar, Gurgaon, as part of the proposed 18 corridors under the Phase V extension.